Skip to content

 Iran

-Iran's Majlis voted 221-0 on 3 April to suspend all cooperation with the International Atomic Energy Agency (IAEA).
-President Pezeshkian signed the legislation the same day.
-The vote was unanimous; the bill was signed within hours.
-There are now no IAEA inspections, no surveillance cameras, and no reporting obligations covering Iran's nuclear programme.
+Iran's Majlis voted 221-0 on 3 April to suspend all IAEA cooperation.
+President Pezeshkian signed the bill the same day.
+There are now no IAEA inspections, cameras, or reports.
+440 kg of 60%-enriched uranium was already beyond inspector access.

 Amnesty International confirmed Iran executed Amirhossein Hatami, 18, on 3 April for charges linked to January protests.
 Amnesty described the trial as grossly unfair.